bwsw/t-streams/docs/source/Ts-API-TsFactory.rst

 .. important:: If the factory instance is “locked” (see next) **setProperty** will raise **IllegalStateException**.

 .. important:: If an unknown key is used with **setProperty** method, it will raise **IllegalArgumentException**.
-For all possible keys see TSF_Dictionary_ object next.
+For all possible keys see TSF-Dictionary_ object next.

 Keep in mind that almost all of the default `TStreamsFactory` settings are good and you do not need to change them.
-Below (in the chapter for the TSF_Dictionary_ object), all the options are described and those that should be changed are outlined with **bold**.
+Below (in the chapter for the TSF-Dictionary_ object), all the options are described and those that should be changed are outlined with **bold**.

 getProperty method
 """"""""""""""""""""""